Conformal online model aggregation: The COMA meta-algorithm

-From equation \eqref{eq:length_cm}, it is now clear that our goal is to find a good weighting system in order to narrow down the size of $\setc^{(t)}$, particularly we aim to assign a higher weight to experts that consistently yield smaller intervals compared to others.
+{From \eqref{eq:length_cm} and \eqref{eq:avg_l}, it is now clear that our goal is to find a good weighting system in order to narrow down the size of $\setc_M^{(t)}$, in particular, we aim to assign a higher weight to experts that consistently yield smaller intervals compared to others.
+In other words, we want to prioritize prediction algorithms that yield smaller sets.
+Furthermore, we want the cumulative loss of our proposed method $L_M^{(t)} := \ell_M^{(1)} + \dots + \ell_M^{(t)}$ to be not much larger than (and possibly smaller than) the cumulative loss incurred by the best expert in hindsight $L_*^{(t)} := \min_{k \in [K]} L_k^{(t)}$.
+As a remark, the factor $\ln 2$ in \eqref{eq:avg_l}, can be seen as the improvement due to randomization.}

-In the following, we describe a general methodology to infer the weights assigned to the various experts over time.
-In particular, we start by describing the method under an i.i.d. setting and then extend the approach under a (possible) continuous distribution shift over time, as described in \cite{gibbs2021}.
-We will then demonstrate the practical effectiveness of the method through a series of simulations and examples using real-world data.